 5. Any values that have commas should be enclosed in quotation marks to be a valid CSV file and keep the columns and rows correctly inline.
 If you save the file correctly as a CSV, the spreadsheet program will do this for you.

 6. Custom Property Mapping: Custom properties are fields you setup for your brand to meet your specific needs and use cases.
 When mapping values to custom properties it's typically the same as any other CSV field mapping.

 6.a.
-Checklist Custom Property Mapping: If you are mapping custom property values to a checklist field type then the value in the CSV column needs to be enclosed in quotation marks and be a valid array of values.
-For example if your property name is "Favorite Sports" the value should look something like this: "["Cycling", "Hiking", "Running"]" .
-Or if you just have 1 value it should look like this: "["Cycling"]"
+Checklist Custom Property Mapping: If you are mapping custom property values to a checklist field type then the value in the CSV column needs to be enclosed in quotation marks and comma separated values within this one field/column.
+For example if your property name is "Favorite Sports" the value in the CSV should look something like this: "Cycling,Hiking,Running" .
+Or if you just have 1 value it should look like this: "Cycling".